ralscha/bread-compressor-cli/README.md

 #### Algorithm
 The tool compresses the files by default with gzip and brotli.
-You can set the `-a` option if you only want to compress with gzip or brotli.
+You can set the `-a` option to specify which algorithm to use.
+The -a options expects a comma separated list of algorithms.

-Compress only with gzip
+Compress with gzip only
 ```
 bread-compressor -a gzip dist
 ```

-Compress only with brotli
+Compress with brotli and zstandard
 ```
-bread-compressor -a brotli dist
+bread-compressor -a brotli,zstd dist
 ```